cyphercodes/knowledgee-itunes/README.md

 #### `tools/API.js`

-This class handles the HTTP requests done to the iTunes API.
+This class handles the HTTP requests made to the iTunes API.

 The methods inside are static for easier usability and they return a promise for better control of the responses.

-It was decided to use the `fetch` JavaScript functions for the API calls since all our requests are GET methods and they are very simple and straightforward.
+It was decided to use the `fetch` JavaScript function for the API calls since all our requests are GET methods and they are very simple and straightforward.

 #### `tools/Favourites.js`